N.Korea's ruling party sets up new post under leader Kim -Yonhap

 Citing an unidentified source familiar with North Korea, the agency said the holder of the new post of "first secretary" would chair meetings on behalf of Kim Jong Un.

-Now Kim wants the party to play a greater role in government, as compared to the more-military centred administration of his father, the agency added.
+Now Kim wants a greater role in government for the party, as compared to the more-military centred administration of his father, the news agency added.

 "The term 'military-first politics', a major keyword in the Kim Jong Il era, is known to have been scrapped from the preface of the party by-laws," it said.